boedavida/slide_viewer_py/README.md

 # slide_viewer.py.
-Created with Python version 3.9.7, Numpy version 1.21.4 by David Boe, (C) by David Boe
-Python 3 implementation of a class for a digital slide viewer.
+Created with Python version 3.9.7, Numpy version 1.21.4 Python 3 implementation of a class for a digital slide viewer.

 Computes which pixel on a slide to retrieve and display in a pixel in slide